srujaan/100-days-of-code/log.md

 **Today's Progress:** Loops using js.

 **Thoughts:** Practised "for loops" in javascript and need to revise it more as it is often used and important.

+### Day 13: December 3, 2020

+**Today's Progress:** Repeated function topic and solved some MDN examples.

+**Thoughts:** Got to know about jasmine a unit-test case tool for testing js and also installed node js in linux mint and solved the TOP javascript-exercises using jasmine tool.